-The Mineral and Petroleum Resources An integrated A mining right application has been

-Development Act, No. 28 of 2002 (MPRDA) application in applied for in terms of Section 22 of

-is the key legislation governing mining terms of the the Mineral and Petroleum

-activities within South Africa.
-It details the MPRDA and Resources Development Act 28 of
+A mining right application has been applied for in terms of Section 22 of the Mineral and Petroleum Resources Development Act 28 of 2002 (MPRDA).

-requirements and processes which need to NEMA is being 2002 (MPRDA).

-be followed and adhered to by mining undertaken.
-Application for an Environmental

-companies.
-The Department of Mineral Authorisation has been applied for

-Resources (DMR) is the competent authority in terms of the National

-that deals with all mining related Environmental Management Act,

-applications.
-2008 in respect of the listed

-activities that have been triggered

-by the mining activities in terms of

-the Mineral and Petroleum

-Resources Development Act, 2002

-(MPRDA) (As amended) with the

-Department of Mineral Resources

-(DMR) and the project has been

-granted the following reference

-number: WC 30/5/1/2/3/2/1(401)

-EM.
+Application for an Environmental Authorisation has been applied for of the National terms Environmental Management Act, 2008 in respect of the listed activities that have been triggered by the mining activities in terms of Mineral Petroleum and Resources Development Act, 2002 (MPRDA) (As amended) with the Department of Mineral Resources (DMR) and the project has been granted the following reference number: WC 30/5/1/2/3/2/1(401) EM.